 History & Culture

-The first written history of the Cooks began in 1595, prompted by the sighting of Pukapuka by the Spanish voyager Alvaro de Mendana.
-It took almost 150 years for the British to arrive, beginning again with a sighting of Pukapuka in 1764.
-Subsequently, the infamous Captain Bligh and his ship the HMS Bounty landed on Aitutaki in 1798.
+The first written history of the Cook Islands began in 1595, incited by the sighting of Pukapuka by the Spanish voyager Alvaro de Mendana.
+It took 150 years for the British to arrive, again with a sighting of Pukapuka in 1764.

 Email Page To a Friend